-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com MASSARO: Well, I've been told we are to get started on time today.
-And while that isn't exactly - (laughs) - congressional tradition, we'll make it happen for this briefing.
+Mr. MASSARO.
+Well, I've been told we are to get started on time today.
+And while that isn't exactly-[laughs]-congressional tradition, we'll make it happen for this briefing.

 So hello and welcome, everyone, to this briefing of the U.S. Helsinki Commission.
 The Commission is mandated to monitor compliance with international rules and standards across Europe, which encompass military affairs, economic and environmental issues, and human rights and democracy.